gajus/react-outside-event/README.md

 ## Usage

-Define a component class and wrap it using `ReactOutsideEvent`, e.g.
+Define a component class and wrap it using `ReactOutsideEvent`.
+Your class must define `onOutsideEvent` method that will be invoked when an outside event occurs, e.g.

 ```js
 import React from 'react';